NebulousNessie/Obsidian-MOCBlocks/README.md

 ## In the pipeline
 - Remove the requirement for manually adding a MOC Block code block, streamlining additions.
 (Using a ribbon icon and/or commands and/or hotkeys).
 - Make MOC Block ID generation automatic (so a MOCBlock ID doesn't have to be made up).
+- Hide marker ID files in an obsidian-invisible folder.
+Persists on plugin removal.
 - Allow for marker type resizing.
 - Allow for polyline and/or shape drawing for links.
 - Make MOC Block marker links create normal obsidian backlinks, to allow connections to be viewed in graph view or backlinks tab.
 - Add editor tools in MOC Blocks, like zoom level and multi-select.
+- Add drag-and drop into empty mocblock of image to display.

 ---
 # Support